mauvehed/yourip/docs/SECURITY.md

 If there are any vulnerabilities in **yourIP**, don't hesitate to _report them_.

-1. Use any of the [private contact addresses](https://github.com/mauvehed/yourip#support).
+1. Please contact the maintainer [mauvehed (mh@mvh.dev)](mailto:mh@mvh.dev).
-2. Describe the vulnerability.
+2. Describe the vulnerability and provide a proof of concept if possible.

    If you have a fix, that is most welcome -- please attach or summarize it in your message!